-Belgian Sheepdogs are elegant shepherd dogs with their black manes and fluffy black coats.
+Belgian Sheepdogs are elegant shepherd dogs with a familiar face.
 They stand tall and proud, conveying an air of regality and strength.

 The Belgian Shepherd is a passionate and loyal shepherd from Belgium.
 They were bred in the little town of Groenendael, a town known for its milk production.
 These dogs were key in protecting milk cattle.

 These dogs did their job with such an eagerness and purpose that they were soon recruited to do other jobs such as police and military work.
 Now they do just about everything from search and rescue and service dogs to dog shows and watchdogs…

 They can also make excellent companion dogs because of their affectionate nature.

 4. Australian Cattle Dog

 The Australian Cattle Dog was bred to herd sheep on massive lands.
 Ranch owners in Australia needed a dog that could herd sheep over many miles of harsh ranch land.

 Because of their history, these dogs do not do well in confined spaces.
 They are much happier in a house with a lot of space for them to roam free and expend all of their energy.